 Revealed: Coastguard failings in run up to Channel migrant drowning disaster

-Exclusive: Staff worked 20-hour days in build up to tragedy which killed 27 people, source claims
+Exclusive: Staff worked 20-hour days in build-up to tragedy that killed 27 people, source tells Nicola Kelly

 An overstretched team at the UK coastguard working up to 20 hours a day made mistakes during the search and rescue response to the mass drowning tragedy in the Channel a year ago, a source told The Independent.